florencegogovor/florencegogovor/README.md

 - 📫 How to reach me: ...
   <ul><li><a href="https://www.linkedin.com/in/kindeme-kounoudji/" target="_Blank"> Linkedin</a></li></ul>
 - 😄 Pronouns: ...
 She/her
 - ⚡ Fun fact: ...
-I love dancing
+I love Soccer and dancing